Apple Cinnamon Rolls

 Tips for making delicious cinnamon rolls

-- Rolling the dough.
+4. Rolling the dough.
 If the dough shrinks back when rolling, cover lightly and let it rest for 10 minutes to relax the gluten.
-When you return to rolling, it should more easily roll.
+When you return to rolling, it should roll more easily.
 Be sure to roll the dough evenly thick.

 Storing tips